What To Do On Christmas Island -

 It's Beginning to Look a Lot Like Christmas

 I had fondly imagined white coral beaches and coral atolls, but apparently that’s Cocos and that’s next.
 My heart is sinking as I drive into town.
 I've flown into Christmas Island from East Timor via Perth.

 The majority of the islanders live on the northern tip of Christmas Island.
-The main inhabited area (according to Wikipedia) is at Flying Fish Cove and it’s imaginatively named Settlement.
+The main inhabited area (according to Wikipedia) is at Flying Fish Cove (named in the late nineteenth century when Captain John Maclear anchored HMS Flying Fish here) and it’s imaginatively named Settlement.
 The buildings around the bay are mainly dilapidated apartment blocks with cracked concrete, serried rows of satellites on the roof and washing draped over the balconies.
 There’s a huge gantry across the entrance to the main bay to transport minerals from one of the mines at the top of the hill, which is helpfully named Phosphate Hill.
 It’s all too eerily reminiscent of Nauru.

 My RAV 4 hire car reflects the state of the buildings.
 It’s got 170,000 kilometres on the clock and is scratched and battered.
 My apartment has also seen better days.
 It does have a view of the sea as stated.
 There’s just a crumbling car park between me and the water.

 There's no hot water in the apartment.
 The owners have thoughtfully left a contact mobile number on a notice on the wall.
 Though I haven’t got a signal - except for emergencies.
 I eventually sort it by emailing Lisa, the travel consultant I made the booking with.

 I've been trying to plan what to do on the island, talking to Lisa and the Visitor Centre.
 The latter has three employees, which is curious, considering there don’t seem to be any other tourists, and the employees seem astonished to be asked questions about what to do.